Moraine Lake Parking: Changes You Need To Know

 Another way to guarantee that you will see Moraine Lake is by booking an organized tour or utilizing the Banff Hop on Hop Off Bus.
 Tour operators have access to park at Moraine Lake.

-Radventures offers small group (max 14 guests) guided tours, starting and ending with hotel pick up in Banff, with local interpretation and an amazing guide on hand to answer questions.
+Radventures offers guided tours for small groups (max 14 guests), starting and ending with hotel pick up in Banff, with local interpretation and an amazing guide on hand to answer questions.
 Enjoy complimentary hot drinks, see the best spots at Moraine Lake to view the sunrise, and get our guests set up for sunrise photos (as their guiding team has photography training).
-After guests can get an optional hot cafe breakfast at Trailhead Cafe, before heading to Lake Louise where you get front of the line access to canoe rentals (something unique to only a Radventures tour).
+After, guests can get an optional hot cafe breakfast at Trailhead Cafe before heading to Lake Louise, where you get front-of-the-line access to canoe rentals (something unique to only a Radventures tour).
 Book that tour here.

 Hike There Via the Paradise Valley Trail